cchandre/Polarimetry/README.md

   * `Histogram` displays the histograms of the selected variables *C*.
 NB: the histogram of the orientation *&rho;* variable is displayed as a polar histogram.
   * `Fluorescence` image displays the fluorescence image of the [Fluorescence](#fluorescence-tab) tab with the applied contrast and the selected numbered ROIs.

-Check the boxes in the Show column for the figure types to be displayed, and in the Save column for the figures to be saved (in MATLAB `.fig` format or as `.png`).
+Check the boxes in the Show column for the figure types to be displayed, and in the Save column for the figures to be saved (in MATLAB `.fig` format or as `.tif`).

   The `Variable` table lists all the possible variables *C*.
 Check the boxes for the variables *C* to be displayed and/or saved in the analysis.
 For `1PF`: (&rho;, &psi;).
 For `CARS`, `SRS`, `2PF`: (&rho;, S<sub>2</sub>, S<sub>4</sub>).
 For `SHG`: (&rho;, S<sub>SHG</sub>).
 For `4POLAR`: (&rho;, &psi;, &eta;).
 The second and third column display the minimum and maximum values of the variables (for the colorbars of histograms and composite and stick maps).
 These elements are editable (except for *&rho;*) if the right-hand-side switch is set to 'On'.